hilmansw/hilmansw.github.io/_talks/webinar-data-science-in-the-age-of-ai.md

 collection: webinar
 type: "Webinar"
 permalink: /talks/webinar-data-science-in-the-age-of-ai
-venue: "Google Meet"
+venue: "Dunia Coding"
 date: 2026-01-20
-location: "Online"
+location: "Online (Zoom)"
 ---

 Honored to speak at a webinar titled “Learning Data Science in the Age of AI: What Skills Will the Industry Still Be Looking for in 2026?”, attended by more than